cristian2420/CSE284_Ancestry/README.md

 Rscript msp2bp.R -i results_gnomix/AMR_all/ -o example.msp -d "HG01173,NA19777"
 ```

-After generating the bp files, we can use `haptools` as follows:
+After generating the bp files, we can use `haptools karyogram` as follows:

 ```bash
 haptools karyogram \